I had my own ad agency for 20 years. We did great work for brands from small Phoenix-based companies to behemoths like Coca-Cola.

-But, to be honest, I didn’t much enjoy my company for the past five years.
+But, to be honest, I didn’t much enjoy my company in its last five years.

-It had taken on a life of its own, primarily because I didn’t personally own our brand story: the story that directed where I wanted to take the agency.
+It had taken on a life of its own.
+Because I didn’t personally own our brand story: the story that directed where I wanted to take the agency.
 And because of that, my people didn’t buy into it either.

 Not their fault.